huangfcn/multiple-object-tracking/README.md

 	https://towardsdatascience.com/computer-vision-for-tracking-8220759eee85

-	Another introduction with matlab code,
+	Another example in more detail with matlab code (detecors and trackers may different),

 	https://www.mathworks.com/help/vision/examples/motion-based-multiple-object-tracking.html

-	Here I implemented a highly efficient and scalable C/C++ framework to combine the state of art deep-learning based detectors (Yolo3 is used here) and correlation filters based trackers (KCF, Kalman is also implemneted).
-The assignment problem is solved by hungrian algorithm.
+	Here I implemented a highly efficient and scalable C++ framework to combine the state of art deep-learning based detectors (Yolo3 demoed here) and correlation filters based trackers (KCF, Kalman Filters also implemented).
+The assignment problem is solved by hungarian algorithm.

 # Detectors: Yolo3